Who We Are

 Get in touch for membership fees and options and we’ll be happy to help you get recreating.
 We offer best value and a range of materials you won’t find anywhere else in Ireland.

-ReCreate is a project of Early Childhood Ireland, South Dublin County Partnership, Tallaght Community Arts, Oakfield Trust and community representatives.
-South Dublin County Council are also represented on the Board.
+ReCreate was founded by a consortium of organisations consisting of Early Childhood Ireland, South Dublin County Partnership, Tallaght Community Arts, Oakfield Trust and community representatives.
 We are passionate about bringing more play and creativity into people’s lives.

 - Pierre Alain Licciardi